bitshares/ledger-app-bitshares/README.md

 ### Supported Operations:

-The following operations are supported in-device, and will show details of the operation on-screen: (Example commands show loading of sample transactions from .json files.)
+The following operations are supported in-device, and will show details of the operation on-screen.
 Support for additional operations beyond those listed here will be an on-going effort.

-* Transfer:
-  * `python signTransaction.py --file=bts_transaction_transfer.json`
+* Transfer
-* Limit Order Create:
+* Limit Order Create
-  * `python signTransaction.py --file=bts_limit_order_create.json`
-* Limit Order Cancel:
+* Limit Order Cancel
-  * `python signTransaction.py --file=bts_limit_order_cancel.json`
-* Account Update:
+* Account Update
-  * `python signTransaction.py --file=bts_account_update.json`
-* Account Upgrade:
+* Account Upgrade
-  * `python signTransaction.py --file=bts_account_upgrade.json`

-# Installing a GUI wallet / front end
+## Installing a GUI wallet / front end

 GUI wallet front-end support for Ledger Nano S is being developed independently by multiple wallet developers.
 This repository contains the back-end app for your Nano that the wallets will connect to via USB.
 As such, this repository is intended primarily for developers and wallet integrators.
 If you are a regular user, then it is anticipated that by the time the GUI apps are ready, this back-end app will be available for download directly to your device via the Ledger Live app store.
 You will not need to get the app from here.

 A list of supporting GUI apps will be added here when available.

-# How to install the developer version
+## How to install the developer version

 If you are installing the app from this repository, you will need a development environment to support compiling the app and loading onto your Ledger Nano S device.

-## Configuring Ledger build environment with Ledger-Vagrant
+### Configuring Ledger build environment with Ledger-Vagrant

 A ready-to-use build environment hosted in a virtual machine is available via [fix/ledger-vagrant](https://github.com/fix/ledger-vagrant).
 To use it, you will need [Vagrant](https://www.vagrantup.com) and [VirtualBox](https://www.virtualbox.org) on your build machine.
 Then run the following: